NickeManarin/ScreenToGif/ScreenToGif/Readme.md

 • When exporting as project, the app will use the encoder window instead of locking down the editor.
 • You can use FFmpeg to import frames from video (I also improved performance while importing video with the default method).
 • The executable can interpret arguments to disable/enable hardware acceleration.
+• The maximum permitted outwards thickness of the border was increased.
 • Turkish and Russian translation were updated.

 ### Fixed: